AugustUnderground/augustunderground.github.io/src/cv.md

 ### publications and awards

 November 2024
+:   _"A Review of Design Methodologies for Power Electronics and the Bridge to VLSI EDA"_ at DMC 2024 [IEEE](https://ieeexplore.ieee.org/document/10812175)

+November 2024
 :   _"Sensorless Robust Anomaly Detection of Roller Chain Systems based on Motor Driver Data and Deep Weighted KNN"_ in Transactions on Instrumentation and Measurement [IEEE](https://ieeexplore.ieee.org/document/10752646)